Can you improve the sales response process for your company?

-Sales teams can also listen back to call recordings for training and personal development opportunities too.
+Sales teams can also listen to call recordings for training and personal development opportunities.

-When an inbound leads submits a form and gives their email address, you should be utilizing an email marketing strategy and sending them an autoresponder thanking them for their inquiry.
+When an inbound lead submits a form and gives their email address, you should utilize an email marketing strategy and send them an autoresponder thanking them for their inquiry.

-You can use these marketing automation systems also to notify sales reps instantly a new lead is in the system and needs to be called right away.
+You can also use these marketing automation systems to notify sales reps that a new lead is in the system and needs to be called immediately.

 #2 – Implement a Cross-Channel Approach to Your Sales Response Process

 There is a balance of asking for too much lead information on a contact form, but inherently companies need more information from a lead at the point of submission.

 And no, we’re not just talking about their phone number.

 The more information you can pull from your leads arms you with more channels to engage and follow up with leads.

 But there is a balancing act that you need to remember when it comes to web forms.